datacamp-content-public/courses-r-from-scratch/chapter1.md

 The editor contains a line of R code.
 As you would predict, R understands numbers like `10.50`, and it understands `+` between the numbers as an instruction to add the numbers.

-Click on the "Run Code" button to see the total.

-When you've had a look, click "Submit Answer" to carry on to the next section.
+But - the numbers aren't exactly right for Alex' and Billie's bill.
+Edit them so they match the numbers above, then click on "Submit Answer" to carry on to the next section.

 `@hint`